kvskmech/Cloud-Custodian-Policies/README.md

 custodian run --config=ebs-unattached-mark.yml --output-dir=./data --region=us-east-1

-Filtered resurces will be created in the resources.json file.
+esources.json file will be created which will contain the filtered resources.

 To run in another account by assuming cross-account role.